-Increase in avalanche danger as a consequence of new snow and wind.
+The avalanche danger in particular in the regions exposed to heavier precipitation is within the upper range of danger level 3 (considerable).
+More snow than expected has fallen in some regions.
 Weakly bonded old snow is to be evaluated with care and prudence.
-Fresh wind slabs at high altitude.
-As a consequence of new snow and wind there will be an increase in the avalanche danger.
-Avalanches can be released in near-surface layers of the snowpack and reach quite a large size.
-In the regions exposed to heavier precipitation individual natural avalanches are possible.
-Avalanche prone locations are to be found in all aspects above approximately 2400 m.
+In the regions exposed to heavier precipitation more frequent natural avalanches are possible.
+In the event of prolonged bright spells this applies.
+Avalanches can be released in near-surface layers of the snowpack.
+Avalanche prone locations are to be found in all aspects above the tree line.
 Shady slopes where surface hoar has been covered with snow are especially unfavourable.
 Defensive route selection is recommended.
 In addition the fresh wind slabs should be taken into account.
 They can be released by a single winter sport participant above the tree line.
 This applies especially adjacent to ridgelines and in pass areas.
 Mostly avalanches are medium-sized.
 On rocky slopes dry loose snow avalanches are possible as the day progresses.
 In the event of prolonged bright spells this applies.
 In addition a latent danger of gliding avalanches exists, in particular on steep sunny slopes below approximately 2600 m, as well as on steep shady slopes below approximately 2400 m.
 These can reach dangerously large size.
 Areas with glide cracks are to be avoided as far as possible.
-Snowpack Danger patterns dp.8: surface hoar blanketed with snow (dp.4: cold following warm / warm following cold) Over a wide area 30 to 60 cm of snow will fall.
+Snowpack dp.8: surface hoar blanketed with snow Danger patterns dp.4: cold following warm / warm following cold Over a wide area 30 to 60 cm of snow has fallen.
+New snow is lying on soft layers.
 In some places new snow is lying on surface hoar.
-Faceted Avalanche.report Wednesday 06.03.2024 Updated 06 03 2024, 08:00 weak layers exist in the top section of the old snowpack in particular on west, north and east facing slopes.
+Faceted weak layers exist in the top section of the old snowpack in particular on west, north and east facing slopes.
 This applies above approximately 2400 m.

-The fresh wind slabs are lying on soft layers.
 Tendency Backcountry touring and other off-piste activities call for extensive experience in the assessment of avalanche danger and restraint.
-Weakly bonded old snow represents the main danger.